 Song translation is a challenging task and is not for everybody.
 Be sure to work with a subject matter expert to ensure that the song delivers the same message and sensitivity as the original.
 Day Translations, Inc. has experts in the field of song translation.
 They are native speakers who have years of experience in the music industry.

-Day Translations is a professional language services provider offering a full suite of services, from translation to transliterations, localization, and subtitling, to name but just a few.
-Our translators are available anytime because we are open 24/7, every day of the year, ensuring you’ll always have access to a translator when the need calls for it.
+Day Translations is a professional language services provider.
+We offer a full suite of services, from translation to transliterations, localization, and subtitling, to name but just a few.
+Our translators are available anytime because we are open 24/7.
+Every day of the year.
+Ensuring you’ll always have access to a translator when the need calls for it.